BushLife - Forclaz Travel 100 Hiking Backpack Hero

 Stelios carrying the Forclaz Travel 100 50 L Hiking Backpack

 When we are hiking, we are heading into the wilderness for either an adventure of some form or a camping trip.
 Now, just because something has a “hiking” label doesn’t mean that’s all it’s used for, as is the case here.
-A hiking pack needs to have a layout and features that suit outdoor activities and camping – but it needs to be light enough to haul a distance on foot.
+A hiking pack needs to have a layout and features that suit outdoor activities and camping – but it needs to be light enough to haul long distances on foot.

 What the Travel 100 isn’t is a daily or EDC-type pack.
 For everyday carry, a pack should have a lot of organization and be smaller.